 She is passionate about the health and emotional well-being of young people.
 She is an advocate of expressive therapies and the power of creativity in fostering the healing process.

-Her role means that Colette helps to lead a diverse team of creative therapists who work in educational settings to provide emotional support for children and young people.
-These creative therapies provide evidence-based interventions which are child-centered and build confidence and self-esteem.
+Colette's role means that she helps to lead a diverse team of creative therapists who work in educational settings to provide emotional support for children and young people.
+These therapeutic interventions provide evidence-based interventions which are child-centered and build confidence and self-esteem.
 By tapping into our innate creative impulses, these interventions provide new opportunities for young people to develop their own narrative and communicate their inner worlds.

 For many years it was assumed that boys are simply more likely than girls to develop autism.
 This has been reinforced by historic statistical evidence, with much larger numbers of males each year diagnosed as falling somewhere along the autistic spectrum.